Our Verdict

 Ease of Use

-While it can be bent to access under the couch or chairs, the fold point is a little too close to the head of the vacuum, limiting the overall reach of this useful feature.
+While the wand can be bent to access under the couch or chairs, the fold point is a little too close to the head of the vacuum, limiting the overall reach of this useful feature.
 The best part about handling this model is its very low measured handheld weight of just 2 pounds, making it a good choice for those who need easy pushing and pulling as a primary factor in vacuuming.

 This Kenmore cordless vacuum only includes an EasyReach Wand accessory, which limits our ability to use it on upholstery.